Homotopy Theory of linear coalgebras: Algebras over cooperads

 \subsection{A (counter) example}

 In most cases, filtered colimits are exact in the ground category.
-As a consequence all cogebras over a locally conilpotent coperad are locally conilpotent themselves.
-Dually, if cofiltered limits were exact, we have seen that all algebras over a locally conilpotent coperad would be complete.
+As a consequence all coalgebras over a locally conilpotent cooperad are pointed and locally conilpotent themselves.
+Dually, if cofiltered limits were exact, all algebras over a locally conilpotent cooperad would be complete.
 However, the exactness of cofiltered limits is rare in nature.
 Here we wish to work out an example, in order to show that the subcategory of complete algebras is a strict one and that the characterisation theorem cannot be improved.